BleuLlama/LlamaVampireDrive/README.md

 ### RH?n -- read n bytes from file

-Read 16 bytes from the currently open file
+Read 16 bytes from the currently open file:

 	RH?16